sheehui/tp/docs/UserGuide.md

 #### Notes

-Notes are here to provide the User with extra information that they may find useful when using DonnaFin.
+Notes are here to provide you with extra information that they may find useful when using DonnaFin.

 <div markdown="span" class="alert alert-primary">:information_source:
 Take notes when you see this icon!